 Linking to Library Resources

-Off-campus access to the Library's licensed resources is restricted to current students, employees, and faculty with NetIDs.
-Patrons with GuestIDs will not have access.
+Please note that off-campus access to the Library's licensed resources is restricted to current students, employees, and faculty with NetIDs.
+Patrons with GuestIDs will not have access off-campus.
 This should be the only major restriction to linking directly to licensed resources.

 - Windows users: Right-click on the resource’s link and choose Add to Favorites (for Internet Explorer) or Bookmark This Link (for Firefox).